This handmade owl pinata was made for a Harry Potter party, but is also perfect for your next Halloween party too.

 - piñata filling (see below for more details)

-Begin by sketching the main front piece for your piñata onto the tri-fold board.
-Cut it out and use it as a template to sketch the back side too.
+Sketch the main body for your piñata onto the tri-fold board.
+Cut it out and use it as a template to make a second body piece.

-Using tape attach the long strips to the front and back pieces of the piñata, bending it as you go.
+Using tape, attach the cardboard strips to the front and back body pieces of the piñata, bending it as you go.
+See the photos above.

-Cut strips of crepe paper and paper bags and layer them all around the piñata, attaching them with glue.
-I like to start with the bottom of the piñata and work my way up.
+Then, cut strips of crepe paper and paper bags and attach them to the piñata using glue.
+It will be easier if you start from the bottom and work your way up.

 Cut facial features for the owl out of the glitter card stock and attach.

-Make a small slit on either side of the top of the piñata where the flap is and once the piñata is filled insert a zip tie and pull it tight.
-This will not only stop candy from falling out as the piñata is flying around being hit, but also allows you to tie a rope to the piñata for hanging.
+Using a knife, cut a small slit on either side of the top of the piñata where the flap is.
+Once the piñata is filled with candy, insert a zip tie and pull it tight.
+This will be used for hanging your piñata and will stop candy from flying out of the flap when the piñata is being hit.

 - Mars Variety Packs – 230 piece mixed miniatures and 55 piece mixed fun size (available at Walmart), we used about half of each bag.